augustogabrielps/api-rest-calculadoras/README.md

 #Creating README

-This project intented to be a opportunity to learn how to build and API RESTful.
+This project is intended to be an opportunity to learn how to build an API RESTful.